Recuperator or supply and exhaust system: which is better?

 -

-Entrust the installation to professionals to avoid leaks and noise.
+Entrust installation to professionals to avoid leaks and noise.

-Summary: for the scale of an apartment or a separate room — heat recovery unit, for a house, office or commercial space — a full-fledged supply and exhaust system.
+Summary: for the scale of an apartment or a separate room - a recuperator, for a house, office or business - a a complete supply and exhaust system.
 Weigh all aspects and choose the system that best suits your needs.

 Write a comment